In-depth reviews

 While the BMW iX3 may look expensive compared to petrol and diesel X3s, it actually undercuts its electric rivals quite significantly.
 It’s also worth bearing in mind that the iX3 only comes in well equipped M Sport and M Sport Pro specifications – there's no bare-bones entry-level version as such.

 Once you’ve bought your iX3, you should be able to save a pretty penny compared with this car’s petrol or diesel siblings.
 It’s easy to only look at the car’s range figure when deciding whether or not to take the plunge, but efficiency is equally important.
-And in this case, the BMW beats almost all of its competitors – largely due to weighing less than them.
+And in this case, the BMW beats almost all of its competitors – largely due to being rear-wheel drive and weighing a little less than many cars of this type.
 And as this is a zero-emissions model, company-car drivers benefit from the lowest possible tax rating.

 BMW iX3 insurance group

 Both the M Sport and M Sport Pro version of the iX3 fall into insurance group 44, while the conventional X3 sits in groups 28 to 40 – so it’d be safe to assume the iX3 will be more expensive to insure than its petrol, diesel or hybrid equivalent.
-Pure-electric rivals the Jaguar I-Pace and Audi e-tron are in groups 49 and 50 respectively, so they'll be more expensive to cover than the BMW.
+Pure-electric rivals like the Audi Q8 e-tron and Jaguar I-Pace start in groups 48 and 49 respectively, so they'll be more expensive to cover than the BMW.

 Warranty

 Every iX3 comes with a three-year/unlimited-mileage warranty – just like the petrol and diesel versions of the X3.
-The car’s high-voltage battery is covered separately with an eight-year guarantee.
+That’s pretty much par for the course in the premium-car segment, though more mainstream alternatives like the Hyundai Ioniq 5 and Kia EV6 get longer guarantees.
+The BMW’s high-voltage battery is covered separately with an eight-year warranty.

 Servicing